 It is proven that different chemicals in tobacco can cause damage to the macula, which represents the most sensitive part of the retina.
 The tiny blood vessels can burst through the macula, leading to irreversible damage.
 Smoking also causes morphological and functional changes to the lens and retina due to its atherosclerotic and thrombotic effects on the ocular capillaries.

 Smoking is a risk factor for all cancers associated with the larynx, oral cavity and esophagus.
-There is no doubt that heavy smokers have laryngeal cancer mortality risks 20 to 30 times greater than non-smokers.
+There is no doubt that heavy smokers — people who smoke more than 1 pack of cigarettes a day — have laryngeal cancer mortality risks 20 to 30 times greater than non-smokers.

 Heart and circulation